motorcycle destinations

 End: Garden City

-You might recognize the scenery from the Logan Canyon as it was used in pictures created for Sear-Roebuck catalogues.
-As you begin your approach to Logan Canyon, you will find yourself on wide roads making wide sweeps that circle around the Logan River.
+You might recognize the scenery from the Logan Canyon as it was used in pictures created for Sear-Roebuck catalogs.
+As you begin your approach to Logan Canyon, you will find yourself on wide roads making wide sweeps that circle the Logan River.

 When you reach Logan Canyon, you may try your hand at rock climbing and try to reach heights that are inaccessible by road.
 As you continue on your way, you will end up at a valley with the Tony Grove Lake nestled peacefully.